 In the two poems you're about to read, Browning considers how class can influence love, particularly in societies in which men have far more rights and power than women.

 "My Last Duchess" and "Porphyria's Lover" are about two very different times:

 - "My Last Duchess" centers on a 16th century Duke of Ferrara.

 - "Porphyria's Lover" seems to belong to Browning's present society in the 19th century.

-But both poems address the gender and class concerns of mid-Victorian England, specifically the male oppression of women.
+Both poems, however, address the gender and class concerns of mid-Victorian England, and most specifically the male oppression of women.